chanced/navajo/navajo/src/mac/README.md

 // with the header omitted or 14 bytes with.

 // Once you have a Tag, you can validate other tags, in either Tag
-// or byte slice with a equal (==) to get constant-time comparison.
+// or byte slice form with an equal (==) operation to get constant-time
+// comparison.

 // To use the Mac instance to compute and verify: mac.verify(&tag, b"an example").unwrap();